Chapter 13.02

 Section 104.8, Liability, is amended to include the following:

-Section 105.5.
+105.5.
 Expiration.
-Every permit issued shall become invalid unless the work on the site authorized by such permit is commenced with 12 months after its issuance, or if the work authorized on the site by such permit is suspended or abandoned for a period of 180 days after the time the work is commenced.
-The Building Official is authorized to grant, in writing, one or more extensions of time, for periods not more than 180 each.
+Every permit issued shall become invalid unless the work on the site authorized by such permit commences 12 months after its issuance, or if the work authorized on the site by such permit is suspended or abandoned for a period of 180 days after the time the work is commenced.
+The Building Official is authorized to grant, in writing, one or more extensions of time, for periods not more than 180 days each.
 The extension shall be requested in writing and justifiable cause demonstrated.

 Time limitation for permit expiration as the result of code enforcement shall be as per notice of violation or as otherwise determined by the Building Official.

-Section 105.8 is added to read as follows:
+Section 105.8, Reconstruction, is added to read as follows:

 Section 107.3, Examination of Documents, is amended to add a paragraph as follows:

+109.4.
+Fees.
 Failure to pay fees and obtain a permit before commencing work shall be deemed a violation of this chapter.
-At the Building Official’s discretion, a violation may result in an assessment, which includes the required permit fees, of up to double the permit fees for work on a building, structure, mechanical, gas, electrical or plumbing system before obtaining the necessary permits.
+A violation may result in an assessment, which includes double the required permit fees for work on a building, structure, mechanical, gas, electrical or plumbing system before obtaining the necessary permits.
 Payment of assessed fees shall not relieve any person from fully complying with the requirements of this chapter nor from any other penalties prescribed herein.

 Section 111.5, Declaration of Intended Use, is added to read as follows:

-When required by the fire chief, with the concurrence of the building official, any or all owners of any occupancy may be required to record with the county recorder of the County of Orange a legal instrument of intended use.
+111.5.
+Declaration of Intended Use.
+When required by the fire chief, with the concurrence of the Building Official, any or all owners of any occupancy may be required to record with the county recorder of the County of Orange a legal instrument of intended use.
 This legal instrument shall be called a declaration of intended use.
 The declaration of intended use shall be in accordance with the requirements of this section.
-It shall specifically state, by occupancy classification, all intended uses of all portions of the occupancy and may not be modified or withdrawn without the approval of the fire chief with the concurrence of the building official.
-Unapproved changes of occupancy or use can be cause for an immediate hearing before the building official and the fire chief or their designees.
-Such hearing shall be conducted to rule on the revocation of the certificate of occupancy and the revocation of all permits issued to all owners, tenants, operators and occupants of all portions of the occupancy.
-The declaration of intended use shall be binding on all present and future owners, tenants, operators and occupants.
+It shall specifically state, by occupancy classification, all intended uses of all portions of the occupancy and may not be modified or withdrawn without the approval of the fire chief with the concurrence of the Building Official.
+Unapproved changes of occupancy or use can be cause for an immediate hearing before the Building Official and the fire chief or their designees.
+Such a hearing shall be conducted to rule on the revocation of the certificate of occupancy and the revocation of all permits issued to all owners, tenants, operators and occupants of all portions of the occupancy.
+The declaration of intended use shall be binding on all present and future owners, tenants, operators, and occupants.

 Section 111.5.1, Certified Copies, is added to read as follows:

-Section 111.5.1 Certified Copies.
-A certified copy of the recorded declaration of intended use may be required to be filed with the building official and the fire chief before any certificate of occupancy and/or any permits are issued to any or all owners, tenants, operators or occupants of the occupancy.
+111.5.1.
+Certified Copies.
+A certified copy of the recorded declaration of intended use may be required to be filed with the Building Official and the fire chief before any certificate of occupancy and/or any permits are issued to any or all owners, tenants, operators or occupants of the occupancy.

 13.02.065 Amendments to Chapter 2 of the California Building Code.